Yazanjian/smart-document-scanner/README.md

 This project allows you to extract useful data from **PDFs** or **images** using **LLMs (Large Language Models)**.
 With the power of **GPT-4o**, it can read visual inputs (images or PDFs), extract text, and structure it into a **JSON response** useful for your application.

+> **Note:** If you prefer a simpler and more cost-effective approach (with slightly lower accuracy), consider switching to the `master` branch.
+> It uses a traditional OCR-based pipeline powered by **Tesseract** and **LLMs**, which may be more suitable for straightforward documents or resource-constrained environments.

 ---

 ## Features